 Red wine tends to have more histamines in it than white wine does.
 This is because white wine is made without skin contact, while red wines sit with the skins for a while to get their red color.

-Compared to most foods that have histamines, wine actually has low levels of histamine - typically only 1mg/liter to 5mg/liter.
-Generally the human body only reacts when there is 20mg or higher brought into the system - i.e. you'd have to drink 5 liters of the high-test histamine-loaded wine to get that.
+Compared to most foods that have histamines, wine actually has low levels of histamine.
+White wine typically only has 1mg/liter to 5mg/liter.
+Red wine can spike up at 10 mg/liter.
+Note that a wine bottle is only 750ml (i.e. 3/4 of a liter) so we're talking about drinking over an entire bottle of wine at one sitting to reach these levels.
+Generally the human body only reacts when there is 20mg or higher brought into the system - i.e. you'd have to drink 5 liters (about six bottles) of the high-test histamine-loaded white wine to get that.
 Of course there are always going to be people super-sensitive to histamines, just as some people get a reaction merely by smelling peanuts.